What's the difference between mentoring and coaching? And why is it important? Learn the key distinctions between these options.

 For Coaches and Mentors

 If you have specialist skills, expertise and experience, then your are in a great position to consider becoming a coach or mentor.
+You might consider joining an organization like Toastmasters, where mentorship is a key element in the education program.

 The wealth of knowledge you have may not seem exceptional to you.
 But to someone who is climbing the ladder behind you, it can be transformational.
 A career as a mentor/coach is not only profitable, it is rewarding and fascinating.